 - Integrated bumpers that feature improved aerodynamics

-- The electric rear spoiler, featured for the first time, pops up above 50 mph
+- The electric rear spoiler rises automatically above 50 mph

 - Cleaner lines that feature less chrome and flush-fit glass